 How do I apply?

 Students interested in applying and local governments interested in hosting a fellow should explore the menu to the right.
 Direct questions to firstname.lastname@example.org.
 All participating local governments will be asked to complete a letter of intent indicating a commitment to the program.
-ICMA, in partnership with the National Association of Schools of Public Affairs and Administration, the National Forum for Black Public Administrators, and the International Hispanic Network, welcomes applicants and host communities to apply for the Local Government Management Fellowship.
+ICMA, in partnership with the Network of Schools of Public Policy, Affairs, and Administration, the National Forum for Black Public Administrators, the International Hispanic Network, and Women Leading Government welcomes applicants and host communities to apply for the Local Government Management Fellowship.

 ICMA thanks NEOGOV for providing their automated hiring tool for the LGMF program to manage the online application, review, and placement process of the next generation of local government managers.